 Refuelling Your Boat

 Refuelling of your boat while moored is not allowed, and fuel trucks also are prohibited from refuelling boats.
-Lakefront Promenade Marina which shares our harbour has a complete fuel dock with diesel, gasoline and pump-out service.
+Lakefront Promenade Marina which shares our harbour has a complete fuel dock with diesel and gasoline service.

 No unapproved dock attachments (steps, bumpers, boxes, carpeting, etc) are allowed.
 Check with the Harbourmaster before planning any such project.
 Carpeting on the dock holds water and causes rotting of the dock planks.
 For this reason carpeting used to wipe shoes should be left on the boat when not in use.

 To work properly, the TECHNOMARINE dock cleats must be attached in a precise manner and the bolts must be tightened to a precise torque.
-If you need a cleat moved you must make arrangements with the Harbourmaster.
+If you need a cleat moved you must make arrangements at the Dock Office.
 Three cleats are provided for each slip up to 35 feet, and four for each slip of 40 feet and over.
 Additional cleats, if required, may be arranged for an additional charge.

 A limited number of two-wheeled dock carts are provided to help members and guests transport stores and equipment to and from their boats.
 You are welcome to use these carts, but please return them to the storage area promptly when you are finished.
 Dock carts are not to be used by contractors working on members' boats.

 Winter storage for your yacht is available to all members (whether moored or not).
 Storage charges include haulout and launch, a bottom spray, cradle storage (provided the cradle is collapsible) and mast stepping and un-stepping, if required.
 Haulout and launch are within specified time periods published by the beginning of April and September.
 Should you decide to be hauled or launched outside the specified period, you may incur an additional charge.
 An effort will be made to accommodate specific requests which are to be submitted to the Harbourmaster.